R012/r2p2/README.md

 ## Running the simulator

-In order to run the simulator, simply execute the following command:
+In order to run the simulator, simply execute the following command from the r2p2 folder:

 ```Bash
 python r2p2.py